huggingface/transformers/README.md

 🤗 Transformers provides thousands of pretrained models to perform tasks on different modalities such as text, vision, and audio.

-These models can perform tasks on texts such as text classification, information extraction, question answering, summarization, translation, text generation and more in over 100 languages.
-They can perform tasks on images such as image classification, object detection, segmentation.
-They can perform tasks on audio such as speech recognition and audio classification.
-They can perform tasks on several modalities combined, such as table question answering, optical character recognition, information extraction from scanned documents, video classification, visual question answering.
+These models can applied on:

+* 📝 Text, for tasks like text classification, information extraction, question answering, summarization, translation, text generation, in over 100 languages.
+* 🖼️ Images, for tasks like image classification, object detection, and segmentation.
+* 🗣️ Audio, for tasks like speech recognition and audio classification.

+Transformer models can also perform tasks on **several modalities combined**, such as table question answering, optical character recognition, information extraction from scanned documents, video classification, and visual question answering.

 🤗 Transformers provides APIs to quickly download and use those pretrained models on a given text, fine-tune them on your own datasets and then share them with the community on our [model hub](https://huggingface.co/models).
 At the same time, each python module defining an architecture is fully standalone and can be modified to enable quick research experiments.